-Some of my earliest memories involving the Timberwolves came from reading newspapers in the backseat of the trucks my family took our road trips with, one of them being nearly 20 years ago when I heard about Isaiah Rider’s drug abuse.
-I tried reading about it from the newspaper, but it was pointless.
-I was only five years old and either eventually or already mispronounced every name in NBA Live 95.
+Some of my earliest memories involving the Timberwolves came from those situations, reading newspapers in the backseat of the trucks my family took our road trips with.
+One other memory was nearly 20 years ago when I tried to read about Isaiah Rider’s drug abuse.
+I say tried reading because, despite the effort, it was pointless.
+I was only five years old and, looking back, I mispronounced so many words, especially names of players in NBA Live 95.

-Back then, I had a fascination with players who were enigmas but nonetheless popular names across the league.
-Their inconsistent performances on and off the court, despite immense talent, might have left something to be desired but that’s what both intrigued me and drove my father crazy.
-Rasheed Wallace was my favorite but Sprewell was right up there too.
-Stephon Marbury was at the bottom, but the Wolves got Terrell Brandon and, in the summer of 2003, Sam Cassell to erase our memories of a young, rising point guard who didn’t want to play in Minnesota.
+Back then, I had a fascination with high-profiled players who were enigmas.
+Their inconsistent performances on and off the court, despite immense talent, may have left something to be desired but it’s what both intrigued me and drove my father crazy.
+Rasheed Wallace was my favorite, but Sprewell was right up there.
+Stephon Marbury was at the bottom, but the Wolves got Terrell Brandon and, in the summer of 2003, Sam Cassell to erase memories of a young, rising point guard who didn’t want to play in Minnesota.

-I couldn’t say the same for 2005: the year the championship parade would be held in Minneapolis, as Stephen A. Smith once predicted on national television.
-It was the most disappointing Timberwolves season of my memory, starting with the infamous quotes about Sprewell turning down a 3-year, $21 million contract because he had family to feed and ending with the Timberwolves missing out on the playoffs to the Memphis Grizzlies and the Denver Nuggets, the latter being a team the Wolves handled in the first round the season before.
+I can’t say the same for 2005, the year the championship parade would be held in Minneapolis as Stephen A. Smith once predicted on national television.
+It was the most disappointing season of my memory, starting with the infamous quotes about Sprewell turning down a 3-year, $21 million contract because he had family to feed and ending with the Timberwolves missing the playoffs to Memphis and Denver, the latter team the Minnesota handled in the first round in 2004.

 Sprewell had the worst season of his career and hasn’t played another game since.
 I couldn’t believe he came to Minnesota and I couldn’t believe the way he left.
 My father did, only because he experienced a tumultuous departure so many years before.
 I recently asked him if he still remembers Rider.

 The Timberwolves’ 2006 season wouldn’t be any better for my father.
-Ricky Davis would be traded to Minnesota, only I couldn’t help but complain too.
-The news of Davis’ arrival wasn’t as weird, confusing and exciting as when another polarizing scorer came to town 30 months earlier.
+Ricky Davis would be traded to Minnesota.
+I couldn’t help but complain too, but only because the news of Davis’ arrival wasn’t as weird, confusing and exciting as when another polarizing scorer came to town 30 months earlier.